Text Link

 We will help get the most out of your insurance.

-Psychotherapy, or talk therapy, is an evidence-based treatment option for many eating disorders, including orthorexia nervosa.
-There are many different types of psychotherapy, and individuals may participate in multiple types of therapy throughout their healing process.
+There are many different types of psychotherapy or talk therapy, and individuals may participate in multiple types of therapy throughout their healing process.

 Acceptance and commitment therapy (ACT)